Schuh1337/Discord-MultiTool/README.md

 > ### 🛠️ Updates & Changes

 Update 27 - 25.10.24
-* Additional checking for Messages in 'Message Deleter' ⮡&nbsp;&nbsp; Means: Message Deleter will delete more types of your Messages
+* Additional checking for Messages in 'Message Deleter'<br>
+  ⮡&nbsp;&nbsp; Means: Message Deleter will delete more types of your Messages

 Update 26 - 01.10.24